Imru Haile Selassie: Biography

 For this to have worked, he needed the revenue of the gold mines of Asosa, but the loyal Sheikh Hojali was driven out in July 1936 by rebellious Welega Oromo, who also made Ras Imru's position in Gore untenable, and he retreated to the southeast.
 The Italians followed him, and pinned him down on the north bank of the Gojeb River, where he surrendered 19 December 1936.
-He was flown to Italy and imprisoned on the Island of Ponza until freed after the formal surrender of Italy in September 1943.
+Following his surrender, Imru was flown to Italy and interned for nearly seven years.
+His captivity included three years on the island of Ponza, three years on 'Lipari, and a final eight months in Calabria.
+He was eventually liberated by the'British 8th Army in September 1943, following the formal surrender of Italy.

-After the war Ras Imru was appointed a Crown Councilor and served as Ambassador to India, the United States, and the Soviet Union.
+After the war, Ras Imru was appointed Governor-General of Begumdir in 1944, and Crown Councilor, serving as Ambassador to India, the United States, and the Soviet Union.
+He represented Ethiopia during the 1947–1948 Special Session on the Palestine question.
 Always a man of modernist and reformist views, as well as deeply religious Ras Imru increasingly began to lean towards a left of centre political stance that would probably have had him classified as a socialist in the western European sense.

 Both he and his son Mikael Imru became advocates for land reform, and he went as far as distributing his own extensive estates to his tenant farmers.
 Due to these political views, Ras Imru was nicknamed "the Red Ras" by many contemporaries.

 Regardless of his leftist sympathies, Ras Imru remained a confidant of the Emperor and a monarchist.
 However, when the Derg deposed Emperor Haile Selassie in September 1974, they asked Ras Imru to accompany them to the Emperor's palace to witness the act.

 Eyewitness accounts relate that the Ras was visibly distressed as the members of the Derg announced to the Emperor that he was deposed and that they required him to accompany them to his place of detention.
 The Emperor and Ras Imru had a whispered conversation after which the Emperor agreed to go peacefully.

 The Ras then asked to be allowed to accompany the Emperor to wherever the soldiers were taking him, and became distraught when permission was refused.
 The members then assured the Prince that he could come to see the Emperor later in the day.
 It is believed that the Derg did not want to subject Ras Imru to the insults and humiliation that were directed at the Emperor by Derg sympathisers as he was driven away from the palace.

 After his death in August 1980, Ras Imru became the only member of the Imperial dynasty to be given a state funeral by the Derg.
 Television and radio announcements of his death accorded him his full titles of Prince, Ras, and the dignity of "His Highness" even though the Derg had abolished all Imperial titles in 1974.